birajaghoshal/ICML2019.submission/standard_BNN/README.md

 model_net: name of the model that computed the logits, as example, densenet-121.

-./data/: location of your downloaded data.
+data_idr: location of your downloaded data for instance /tmp/data/

 choosed_dataset: which dataset you want to use, as example, cifar10.

-path_to_trained_BNN: absolute path to where the model has been saved (the one created when optimizing the ELBO)
+path_to_trained_BNN: absolute path to where the model has been saved (the one created when optimizing the ELBO).

 validate_or_test: either to perform validation or to run the test.
 If validation is provided code uses validation set to search for the optimal M value to compute the approximation of the integral of the predictive distribution that get better ECE15.
 If test is given it runs the test to approximate the integral.